Bayesian Feature Selection in Joint Quantile Time Series Analysis: Introduction

-The MQBSTS model uses the Bayesian model averaging technique (\cite{hoeting1999bayesian}) consistently in this Bayesian paradigm, which provides a coherent mechanism to handle model uncertainty, by averaging the predicted values from all the models generated in model training.
-Through Bayesian model averaging, we commit neither to any particular set of predictors which helps avoid an arbitrary selection, nor to point estimates of their coefficients which prevents overfitting.
-Extensive analyses on simulated data and empirical data confirmed that the MQBSTS model outperforms the ``auto.arima" function in ten steps of one-step ahead forecast consistently.
-The ``auto.arima" function is the only publicly accessible approach for time series quantile forecast, which automatically fits the best autoregressive integrated moving average with regression (ARIMAX) model that is the most classical and popular time series model.
+Third, the QFSTS model introduces the Bayesian model averaging technique (\cite{hoeting1999bayesian}) in joint quantile time series analysis.
+Bayesian model averaging provides a coherent mechanism to handle model uncertainty, by averaging the predicted quantile values from all the models generated in model training (\cite{fernandez2001benchmark, steel2020model}).
+In this way, we commit neither to any particular set of predictors which helps avoid an arbitrary selection, nor to point estimates of their coefficients which prevents overfitting.

+\item \textbf{Excellent performance.} Under the challenging situation that each time series has its own pool of predictors made of both continuous and categorical covariates, the QFSTS model provides very accurate feature selection and parameter estimation results, thoroughly examined on simulated data, with different quantile values, different size of datasets, and different correlation values among multivariate time series.
+Extensive analyses confirmed that the QFSTS model outperforms the ``auto.arima" function in ten steps of one-step-ahead quantile forecast consistently.
+The ``auto.arima" function automatically fits the autoregressive integrated moving average with regression (ARIMAX) model that is the most classical and popular time series model.

+\item \textbf{Wide applicability.} First, because of the feature selection function embedded in the QFSTS model, it is applicable in proper applications that desire higher learning accuracy, lower computational cost, better model interpretability, and other benefits generated by feature selection.
+Second, because of the Bayesian paradigm embedded in the QFSTS model, it is applicable in proper applications that require Bayesian inference and learning.
+Third, because of the QFSTS model's general model structure, it is applicable in more applications besides the finance applications demonstrated in this paper.
+At last, the QFSTS model requires small datasets to train and converges fast.